deme3/acm-dtu-ux/assets/main.typ

 // your own content!

 = Introduction (JoA, JaA)
-This LaTeX project serves as an ACM SIG Proceedings boilerplate specifically for _02266 - UX Design Prototyping_ and _02266 - User Experience Engineering_.
+This Typst project serves as an ACM SIG Proceedings boilerplate specifically for _02266 - UX Design Prototyping_ and _02266 - User Experience Engineering_.

 Make a copy of the project and edit it as needed.